drawing

 Preparing the run

-There are 2 files that you have to modify before running your analysis: metadata.tsv and the yaml file corresponding to your sequencing technology (config_wgbs.yaml or config_nanopore.yaml) in the configs folder.
-They control the workflow and many tool parameters.
+There are 2 files that you have to modify before running your analysis, metadata.tsv and the config yaml file associate withe your sequencing technologies (config_wgbs.yaml or config_nanopore.yaml in the configs folder).
+The config yaml file is the most important file.
+It controls the workflow and many tool parameters.

 To modify the text files from the terminal you can use vi or nano on iPOP-UP cluster, plus emacs and gedit (the last one being easier to use) on IFB.